ShindouMihou/Amatsuki/README.md

 ## How to use?

-Amatsuki has a single class that has everything needed, this class is called ``Amatsuki`` which is as expected.
+Amatsuki has a single class that has everything needed, this class is called ``Amatsuki`` and all the methods are named after their use which should simplifies everything.
 If you also want to, you can improve everything to your liking as I will only be using this for the basic tasks.

-Most of these results in an ``CompletableFuture<Optional>``, Optionals are used to protect against null whilst CompletableFuture is used for asynchronous tasks.
+Please note, that all if not most of these methods returns either an CompletableFuture or an Optional, if you do not know how to use them, please search around the web for some guides. \w/

 #### To search for a story (using keyword).
 ```java